 In many situations, aligners are a good orthodontic solution for patients.
-They are almost invisible, and patients will fell nearly nothing when wearing them.
+They are almost invisible, and patients will feel comfortable when wearing them.
 They are effective in correcting misplaced mid-line, spacing, crowding, open bite and so on.
 However, there are some situations where aligners are not recommended alone.

 Let’s look at this example (the above picture).
 The patient has serious under bite.
-It will be a lot faster and more efficient to first employ traditional orthodontic devices (such as palatal expander and orthodontic headgear) to obtain a normal bite.
-When the patient gets a normal occlusion, we can then align teeth with clear aligners in a more efficient way.
+It will be a lot faster and more efficient to first use traditional orthodontic devices (such as a dental expander or orthodontic headgear) to obtain a normal bite.
+When the patient gets a normal occlusion, we can then correct teeth with clear aligners in a more efficient way.

 Let’s look at the second example (the above picture).
 The patient is with severe crooked teeth.
-It would take really long time and we might not see expected results after treatment, if we just use clear aligners.
-Therefore, a better way is to pull the canine down and expand the whole upper arch with traditional orthodontic appliances (such as palatal expander with tractors).
-Later, clear aligners can be applied for perfect results.
+It would take really long time and we might not see expected results after clear aligner treatment.
+Therefore, a better way is to pull the canine down and expand the whole upper arch with traditional orthodontic appliances (such as a palatal expander).
+Later, clear aligners can be utilized for perfect results.

-One very important thing of a clear aligner case is to have a professional treatment plan.
-Experienced technicians can foresee the final results.
+One very important thing of a clear aligner case is to have a professional Treatment Plan.
+Experienced orthodontists can foresee the final results.
 They know what to include in the whole treatment plan.
-By deeply communicating with orthodontists, one treatment plan could be refined several times before final production of aligners.
+By deeply communicating with orthodontists and patients, one Treatment Plan could be refined several times before final production of aligners.

 Surely, we can just make clear aligners for the above cases.
 Yet, we are now talking about more efficient ways to get expected results.
 Different cases may have varied orthodontic solutions.
-If you have difficult cases, please directly talk to us.
-Our expert technicians can surely help out with your business.
+If you have difficult cases, please directly talk to Robust dental lab.
+Our expert orthodontists can surely help out with your business.